libssh2/libssh2/docs/libssh2_sftp_fstat_ex.md

 To check for specific user permissions, the set of defines are in the pattern LIBSSH2_SFTP_S_I\<action\>\<who\> where \<action\> is R, W or X for read, write and executable and \<who\> is USR, GRP and OTH for user, group and other.
-So, you check for a user readable file, use the bit *LIBSSH2_SFTP_S_IRUSR* while you want to see if it is executable for other, you use *LIBSSH2_SFTP_S_IXOTH* and so on.
+Thus, you check for a user readable file, use the bit *LIBSSH2_SFTP_S_IRUSR* while you want to see if it is executable for other, you use *LIBSSH2_SFTP_S_IXOTH* and so on.